-To change to a longer race, you need to cancel your existing order (this is only possible if you purchased cancellation insurance or within 14 days of purchase) and place a new order for the longer race.
+To change to a longer race, you need to cancel your existing order (A refund for this is only possible if you purchased cancellation insurance or you cancel within 14 days of purchase) and place a new order for the longer race.

 - 80 km: 2650m

-As the start and finish are in the same location, you will experience the same amount of descent in addition to this climb.
+As the start and finish are in the same location, you will experience the same amount of descent in addition to this climb for all routes.